 What are the best advertising channels for pest control in Jacksonville?

 Three channels do most of the work.
-Google Local Services Ads (LSA) carry the Google Guaranteed badge and convert well at $20–$70 per lead — the lowest CPL available.
-Google Search Ads catch high-intent terms like 'termite inspection Jacksonville' and 'mosquito service near me' at $45–$150 CPL.
-Recurring contract acquisition responds best to neighborhood-deep targeting — which is where CPVD outperforms broadcast channels.
+Google Local Services Ads (LSA) carry the Google Guaranteed badge and convert well at $20-$70 per lead (the lowest CPL available).
+Google Search Ads catch high-intent terms like 'termite inspection Jacksonville' and 'mosquito service near me' at $45-$150 CPL.
+Recurring contract acquisition responds best to neighborhood-deep targeting.
+That is where CPVD outperforms broadcast channels.
 Billboards and shared-lead marketplaces (Angi, Thumbtack) sit at the bottom of the channel mix because pest control's recurring economics reward exclusive, geo-precise delivery.

 Is recurring pest control more profitable than one-shot service marketing?